 It’s important that your projects align with the business strategy of the organization you’re working to support, and Jennifer Bridges, PMP, shows you how.

 Here’s a shot of the whiteboard for your reference!

 In Review: How to Align Your Project To Business Strategy

 There are two key reasons to remember: first, seeking to align your project with the organizational goals allows you to understand the larger operational context.
-This can help you on a project-level, to spot potential road-blocks, as well as to be able to articulate your value within the organization.
+This can help you on a project-level, to spot potential roadblocks, as well as to be able to articulate your value within the organization.

-Second, understanding the goals allows you to execute on them so you can support the strategic goals of the organization you’re working to support.
+Second, understanding the goals allows you to execute them so you can support the strategic goals of the organization you’re working to support.
 That’s good for them, and it’s good for you!

-Next Jennifer examined two different types of organizational structures: the first is a traditional enterprise and the other is “project-driven” enterprise.
+Next Jennifer examined two different types of organizational structures: the first is a traditional enterprise and the other is a “project-driven” enterprise.
 Now, by “enterprise” we don’t mean corporate enterprise.
 It simply means, are you structured in a traditional fashion or do you have a project-focused operation, no matter your type of organization.

 It’s important to understand the different types of organizational structures, and which type of structure you’re operating within.
 Let’s look at the difference between the two: